-Figure .reating reference l
+Figure 5.
+Change in confindence of students in creating reference lists

 Since the p-value for our test is <0.05, we have statistically significant evidence that H0 is false, i.e. pre-confidence and post-confidence for Creating Reference Lists are not independent.

-We can further analyse the contingency table to see the effectiveness of the training for Creating Reference Lists.
+We furthur analysed the contingency table to see the effectiveness of the training for Creating Reference Lists.
 Notably, all respondents who reported “Not Confident At All” in the pre-survey experienced an improvement in their confidence, with 73.33% becoming “Confident” at the time of the post-survey.

-Figure .
+Figure 6.
+Change in confindence of students in Searching Library Online Databases

-Since the p-value for our test is <0.05, we have statistically significant evidence that H0 is false, i.e. pre-confidence and post-confidence for Searching Library Online Databases are not independent.
+With a statistically significant test, we conclude that pre-confidence and post-confidence for Searching Library Online Databases are not independent.

-We can further analyse the contingency table to see the effectiveness of the training for Searching Library Online Databases.
 Results seem generally positive.
 However, 10% of students who reported “Not Confident At All” did not experience any improvement at the end of the semester.
 Further, 12.5% became “Slightly Confident” and almost half, 45%, reported “Somewhat Confident”.
 This indicates that the training for Searching Library Online Databases might not be very effective.

-Figure .
+Figure 7.
+Change in confindence of students in Searching the Internet using Google

-The Pearson statistic for the test done on Searching the Internet Using Google was not significant at the 5% level of significance.
+The Pearson statistic for the test on Searching the Internet Using Google was not significant at the 5% level of significance.
 Thus, we cannot reject H0 and conclude that there is no evidence of a relationship between pre and post levels of confidence for this skill.
 This implies that training might not have been effective.

-Figure .
+Figure 8.
+Change in confindence of students in Evaluating Information Lists

-Since the p-value for our test is <0.05, we have statistically significant evidence that H0 is false, i.e. pre-confidence and post-confidence for Evaluating Information are not independent.

-Results are mixed.
-For instance, almost half of respondents who reported “Very Confident” experienced a loss in confidence at the end of semester.
+With a statictically significant test, we conclude that pre-confidence and post-confidence for Evaluating Information are not independent.
+Almost half of respondents who reported “Very Confident” experienced a loss in confidence at the end of semester.
 On the other hand, 62.26% of students who were “Somewhat Confident” became “Confident”.
 Training can be concluded to have positive effects, but there is room for improvement.

-Figure .
+Figure 9.
+Change in confindence of students in Citing References

-Since the p-value for our test is <0.05, we have statistically significant evidence that H0 is false, i.e. pre-confidence and post-confidence for Citing References are not independent.
+With a statistically significant test, we conclude that pre-confidence and post-confidence for Citing References are not independent.

-We can further analyse the contingency table to see the effectiveness of the training for Citing References.
 Notably, 46.15% of the respondents who reported “Not Confident At All” and 42.86% of the students who reported “Somewhat Confident” experienced an improvement and moved up to “Confident”.
 On the flipside, we see that 25% of the students who were “Confident” become “Somewhat Confident”.

 Figure 10.
+Change in confindence of students in Scoping youy Topic Pre and Post Survey

 The Pearson statistic for the test done on Scoping your Topic was not significant at the 5% level of significance.
 Thus, we cannot reject H0 and conclude that there is no evidence of a relationship between pre and post levels of confidence for this skill.
 This implies that training might not have been effective.

 Figure 11.
+Change in confindence of students in Searching using Keywords Pre and Post Survey